In this review, I’m going to unravel the TrueCoach PT software in its entirety.

 It doesn’t cost extra to add more coaches to your TrueCoach account.
 The monthly cost is based on the cumulative client count among all trainers.
 This makes it an appealing option for gym owners or trainer managers who want to create a consistent client experience in their gym.

 Or you may want to consider sharing an account with other trainers to save money if that makes sense for your situation.

 The software currently offers a generous 30-day free trial.

 As a Coach, I Felt In Control

 Above all else, this software is remarkably customizable.
-As a coach, I was able to edit almost every portion of the page to reflect my preferences when it comes to program planning, workout structure, and nutrition options.
+As a coach, I was able to edit almost every portion of the page to reflect my preferences when it came to program planning, workout structure, and nutrition options.

 Why does this matter?
-Well, begin using almost any other personal training software and you’ll quickly encounter a lack of functionality that requires a creative workaround at best and giving up at worst.
+Well, begin using almost any other personal training software, and you’ll quickly encounter a lack of functionality that requires a creative workaround at best and giving up at worst.

-I really didn’t encounter any issues with lack of features in TrueCoach, which is remarkable given the level of variability amongst my clients and their circumstances and needs.
+I really didn’t encounter any issues with the lack of features in TrueCoach, which is remarkable given the level of variability amongst my clients and their circumstances and needs.

-Client compliance rate easy to track from the main client screen – 100%, 89%, and so on.
+Client compliance rate is easy to track from the main client screen – 100%, 89%, and so on.

 Here are a few features that really stood out to me: